Skip to main content

 There is no evidence that giving your child garlic or vitamin C will help them to recover from a cold.

-But if your baby is less than a year old, make sure you are giving them their Vitamin D supplement.
+But if your baby is under 12 months, make sure you are giving them a Vitamin D supplement.

 Information:

-Do not give the herbal remedy echinacea to children under 12 years old.
-It's not clear if is safe for young children.
+Do not give the herbal remedy echinacea to children under 12.
+It's not clear if it is safe for young children.

 Children's coughs

-Children often cough when they have a cold because of mucus trickling down the back of the throat.
+Children often cough when they have a cold.
+This is usually caused by mucus trickling down the back of their throat.

-A cough is not usually anything to worry about if your child feeds, drinks, eats and breathes normally and is not wheezing.
+A cough is not usually anything to worry about if your child eats and drinks as usual and is not wheezing.

 It's upsetting to hear your child cough.
 But coughing helps clear away phlegm from the chest or mucus from the back of the throat.

-If your child is over the age of 1, they can try drinking a warm drink of lemon and honey.
+If your child is over the age of 1, they can try taking a warm drink of lemon and honey.

-To make hot lemon with honey at home, you need to:
+To make a warm lemon and honey drink at home, you need to:

 • squeeze half a lemon into a mug of boiled water